Crimean–Nogai slave raids in Eastern Europe: European human losses

-The human losses during the raids in Eastern Europe were significant.
-According to partial statistics and fragmentary estimates, nearly 2 million Russians, Ukrainians, and Poles were taken into slavery by the Crimean Tatars from 1468 to 1694.
+According to some estimates, the total amount of slaves seized from the territory of Polish–Lithuanian Commonwealth during 1500–1700 was 1 million; at least 50% of which are believed to have been ethnic Poles.
 In the first half of the 17th century alone, an estimated 150 to 200 thousand people were taken into slavery from the territory of the Moscow State.
 These figures do not take into account those who were killed during the attacks.

 The largest captures of slaves occurred in the Dnieper, Podolia, Volhynia, and Galicia regions, with more than a million people taken from these lands between 1500 and 1644.
 During the second half of the 17th century, these regions saw numerous wars with Tatar participation, suggesting an extremely high number of yasyr (captives) during this period.
 In 1676, for example, 40 thousand people were taken away in Volhynia, Podolia, and Galicia.
-According to some estimates, the total amount of captives seized from territory of Poland-Lithuania between 1500 and 1700 could’ve been 1 million; at least half of whom could have been ethnic Poles.

 After the Azov campaigns of Peter I in the 18th century, the raids became smaller and were mostly carried out in the Dnieper region, the Azov region, and the Don, by both the Tatars and the Cossacks in both directions.

 The last major raid in Hungary occurred in 1717.